RoboCup-SPL/GameController/README.md

 Pick the two teams that are playing.
 They have to be different teams.
 If you are practicing alone, use the "Invisibles" as second team.

-SPL: You also have to select whether you play a game in the preliminaries or a play-off game.
-In the preliminaries the clock will continue to run during game stoppages and there will be no penalties shootout in case of a draw.
+SPL: You also have to select whether you play a game in the preliminaries, a play-off game, or a drop-in player game.
+In the preliminaries and in drop-player games the clock will continue to run during game stoppages and there will be no penalty shootout in case of a draw.
+In drop-in player games, there are no coaches, teams cannot call a timeout, and there are no substitutes.

 HL: You also have to select whether you play a normal game or a knock-out game.
 A knock-out game will continue after a draw with two halves of extra time (if goals were